How to Know It’s Time to Replace Your Sewer Line

 A Clogged Toilet

-If your toilet is consistently clogged, and it appears waste is coming back up into it, it could be time for a sewer cleaning.
+If your toilet is regularly clogged, and there is evidence of waste coming back up into it, it may be time to consider sewer cleaning.

 Low Pressure and Rusty Water

-An easy way to determine if you have a sewer line problem is to take a look at the water coming out of your faucets.
-Low water pressure can be a clear indicator of a problem.
-If a sewer line is leaking or clogged, it can result in a decrease in water pressure throughout your home.
+One simple method of identifying sewer line issues is to observe the water flow from your faucets.
+If you notice a decrease in water pressure, it may be a clear indication of a problem.
+When a sewer line is obstructed or leaking, it can result in a drop in water pressure throughout your residence.

 Increased Water Bills

 If you’re accustomed to a consistent monthly water bill, it can be alarming to witness a sudden increase.
 This unanticipated rise could be due to a leak within your sewer line.